prereflect/prereflect.github.io/_posts/2015-04-14-add-bootstrap-3-to-rails-4.markdown

 autoprefixer-rails adds vendor prefixes to the CSS.

-Run `bundle install` to bring th gems into your app.
+Run `bundle install` to bring the gems into your app.

 Add `//= require bootstrap-sprockets` on the line above `//= require_tree .` in your `/app/assets/javascripts/application.js` file.